CefasRepRes/forel_ule/README.md

 ## Data

-Sentinel-3 A, B data could be downloaded using the EMUMETSAT service though these links and dates:
+Sentinel-3 A, B data could be downloaded using the EMUMETSAT service for the specific time period.
+Please note that all of the options below require and online registration:

 | Date    |	Description | Link |
 | ------------     |  ------------------ | ------------------ |